-Drivers and cyclists need to take precautions to avoid accidents says Philadelphia car accident lawyer Rand Spear.
+Drivers and cyclists need to take precautions to avoid accidents says Philadelphia car accident injury attorney Rand Spear.

 Though cycling is more popular among adults, especially in major cities like Philadelphia, 25% of all injuries involving bicycles and cars in Pennsylvania were suffered by children between the ages of five and 14, according to the state Department of Transportation.
 In the second of a two part podcast on bicycle safety, Rand Spear, Philadelphia’s car accident lawyer, warns that drivers and cyclists need to be on the lookout for each other.

 Spear says that with summer, warmer weather and kids out of school, accidents increase.
 “As a driver when you’re on the road recognize that in the summertime the kids are out of school, people are getting around more freely on bicycles.
 Be really very aware, keenly aware of your surroundings wherever you are driving,” car accident attorney Spear says.

 “The more a bike follows normal traffic patterns, the safer and more predictable they become.
 It’s really safest when riding on the right side of the road.
 Some cyclists think they might be safe from the left when they can see a car coming but that’s really not the safest way to go,” Spear says.
 He says if a cyclist is riding against traffic to avoid a collision the oncoming driver may need to come to a complete stop.
 If the bike is on the right side the drivers coming from behind have more time to react and avoid an accident.